TheNightmanCodeth/DataVisualizationProject/README.md

 | Boba    | -0.06190476 (Negative) | 98.8  | 42       |
 | Gecko   | 0.0 (Neutral)          | 6.2   | 19       |
 | Gateron | 1.0 (Positive)         | 104.2 | 3        |

+# Sidenotes
+The app doesn't actually do anything.
+I simply couldn't figure out how to get combine publishers working on a swift command line package and didn't want to spend all afternoon figuring it out.
+When you run the app it simply logs the results to the console.
+Be warned there is a 2 second per request cool down, and that applies to each comment because I couldn't figure out how to work the Reddit API properly.
+It takes about an hour to run for 1000 posts on the MechanicalKeyboards sub, since it's not *that* active.